Wednesday, February 12, 2014

 "Don't move," I said.
 "I'll be over to get you."

 I swam back over to the other side.
 Champ swam with me.
 I made it to the other side.
 The dock was a good 4 feet (1.2 meters) above me.
-I couldn’t climb out because there just wasn’t a good spot to pull myself out of the water.
+I couldn't climb out because there wasn't an excellent spot to pull myself out of the water.
 The long wooden pillars driven in the seabed were embedded with barnacles.
 There was no way I could place my feet on them for leverage.

 "Okay, Rough, you're coming in," I said.